Buses from Berlin to Amsterdam

 What is the busiest day of the week to travel by bus?

-Sunday tends to be the busiest day for buses, as many passengers take the bus to Amsterdam at the end of the week.
-If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.
+Travelers prefer riding the bus on Saturday to enjoy the weekend in Amsterdam.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 When do the earliest and latest buses leave Berlin?